HITECHCRIME/HC_SG154_Bullseye/README.md

 ```
 “mothnode connected”
-“sir, the setup is ready”
+“sir, setup is ready”

+(whisper)
 from the streets to the tops
 view’s clouded with a long drop
 windows break like souls
 reflected was it worth a shot
-was it worth a shot
 through a glimpse to a height
 another height next step
+could mean certain death...

+from the streets to the tops
+view’s clouded with a long drop
+windows break like souls
+reflected was it worth a shot
+through a glimpse to a height
+another height next step
 could mean certain death or not

+from the streets to the tops
+view’s clouded with a long drop

+windows break like souls
+reflected was it worth a shot
+was it worth a shot, nah

+through a glimpse to a height
+another height next step
+could mean certain death or not

+through a glimpse to a height
+another height next step
+could mean certain death or not

+ya

 “mission complete”